SIDDHANTH-THAKURI/Analyzing-Feature-Distribution-and-Classification-Performance-Gap-Between-ImageNet-and-ImageNetV2/README.md

 ## 🙏 Acknowledgments

-Special thanks to the **School of Computing and Information Technology**, University XYZ, for resources and guidance, and to the contributors for their dedication to advancing big data analytics and machine learning.
+Special thanks to the **School of Computing and Information Technology**, University of Wollongong, for resources and guidance, and to the contributors for their dedication to advancing big data analytics and machine learning.

 ---